stonepros/stone/doc/man/8/stone-objectstore-tool.rst

    Syntax::

-    systemctl status ceph-osd@$OSD_NUMBER
+    systemctl status stone-osd@$OSD_NUMBER

    Example::

-    [root@osd ~]# systemctl status ceph-osd@1
+    [root@osd ~]# systemctl status stone-osd@1

    List the object's attributes:

    Syntax::

-    ceph-objectstore-tool --data-path $PATH_TO_OSD --pgid $PG_ID $OBJECT list-attrs
+    stone-objectstore-tool --data-path $PATH_TO_OSD --pgid $PG_ID $OBJECT list-attrs

    Example::

-    [root@osd ~]# ceph-objectstore-tool --data-path /var/lib/ceph/osd/ceph-0 --pgid 0.1c '{"oid":"zone_info.default","key":"","snapid":-2,"hash":235010478,"max":0,"pool":11,"namespace":""}' list-attrs
+    [root@osd ~]# stone-objectstore-tool --data-path /var/lib/stone/osd/stone-0 --pgid 0.1c '{"oid":"zone_info.default","key":"","snapid":-2,"hash":235010478,"max":0,"pool":11,"namespace":""}' list-attrs

 MANIPULATING THE OBJECT ATTRIBUTE KEY
 -------------------------------------

-Use the ceph-objectstore-tool utility to change an object's attributes.
+Use the stone-objectstore-tool utility to change an object's attributes.
 To manipulate the object's attributes you need the data and journal paths, the placement group identifier (PG ID), the object, and the key in the object's attribute.
 Note

 If you are using FileStore as the OSD backend object store and the journal is on a different disk, you must add the `--journal-path $PATH_TO_JOURNAL` argument when getting, setting or removing the object's attributes.
-Where the `$PATH_TO_JOURNAL` variable is the absolute path to the OSD journal, for example `/var/lib/ceph/osd/ceph-0/journal`.
+Where the `$PATH_TO_JOURNAL` variable is the absolute path to the OSD journal, for example `/var/lib/stone/osd/stone-0/journal`.

 Prerequisites

-    * Having root access to the Ceph OSD node.
+    * Having root access to the Stone OSD node.
-    * Stopping the ceph-osd daemon.
+    * Stopping the stone-osd daemon.

 Procedure